royc0003/royc0003.github.io/index.md

 Hey there, thanks for stopping by!

 This is an attempt to document my journey in life, and how I live life to the fullest with God by taking the leap of faith in all that I do.
-And I hope to share with you my adventure.
+And I hope to share my adventure with you.

 I am Royce.
 I majored in Computer Science and have just graduated from the Nanyang Technological University of Singapore, class of 2023.